dougvalenta/dougvalenta.com/pages/index.md

-I'm a developer and creator interested in games, narrative, language, and the web.
+I'm a computer programmer and creator interested in games, narrative, language, and the web.
 You can [find me on Twitter][1].

 Lately, I'm creating [Mote][2] with my co-creator and husband John Zajac.